MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/configure-spring-boot-starter-java-app-with-azure-active-directory-b2c-oidc.md

    ![Choose your Azure Active Directory](media/configure-spring-boot-starter-java-app-with-azure-active-directory-b2c-oidc/az-3-n.png)

 6. When the Active Directory creation is complete, navigate to the new directory.
-Or search for `b2c` and click `Azure AD B2C` service.
+Or search for `b2c` and select `Azure AD B2C` service.

    ![Locate the Azure Active Directory B2C instance](media/configure-spring-boot-starter-java-app-with-azure-active-directory-b2c-oidc/az-4-n.ng.png)